 My top recommendation for gloves a soccer player should wear are these ones from soccer.com.
 They will keep your hands warm in all weather conditions and allow you to focus on what is important in a game rather than the cold!

-In cold temperatures, a human body’s natural response is to significantly reduce the flow of blood to the body’s extremities such as the hands and feet.
-The body is doing it’s best to keep the blood in the main, central part of the body as that is where all the main organs are.
+In cold temperatures, the human body’s natural response is to significantly reduce the flow of blood to the body’s extremities, such as the hands and feet.
+The body is doing its best to keep the blood in the main, central part of the body, as that is where all the main organs are.

 This natural response leads to a rapid decrease in hand and foot temperature.
-Because of this a soccer player can be performing at a high level during a game and even maintaining a high core temperature, but their hands and feet may still feel cold.
+Because of this, a soccer player can perform at a high level during a game and even maintain a high core temperature, but their hands and feet may still feel cold.

 The body is capable of keeping the torso of a player feeling warm while also allowing the hands to feel cold.

 Choosing to wear gloves to keep a player’s hands as warm as possible can allow a player to fully focus on the task in front of them and not become distracted.

 Many of you probably know the feeling of being cold and how that can affect everything you do.

 A soccer player needs to be fully focused on the soccer game they are in and not have to worry about having cold hands.
 It could be a distraction that prevents them from performing at their peak throughout a game.

 If you’re interested in what gloves a soccer player wears, let me quickly explain.